patxitron/NX500_intervalometer/README.md

 # Intervalometer for the "bulb" mode of Samsung NX500.

-This app is for installing into the camera.
+This app is to be installed into the modded camera.

 See https://github.com/ottokiksmaler/nx500_nx1_modding